- MY EIP-AGRI

 Horizon 2020 works through two or three year work programmes which include concrete calls for projects.
 These calls for projects are further divided into 'topics'.
 For most of the topics, you will have to build consortia with at least three partners from three different countries.
-Two work programmes have been published so far (2014-2015 and 2016-2017).
-EIP-AGRI publishes every year a brochure guiding EIP-AGRI network members through the calls (including through calls of potential interest outside societal challenge 2): see brochures on calls 2014, 2015, 2016, 2017, 2018, 2019.
+Three work programmes have been published so far (2014-2015, 2016-2017 and 2018-2020).
+Every year the EIP-AGRI publishes a brochure guiding EIP-AGRI network members through the calls (including through calls of potential interest outside societal challenge 2): see brochures on calls 2014, 2015, 2016, 2017, 2018, 2019.

-Next opportunities to apply to Horizon 2020 will be under calls 2019.
+Next opportunities to apply to Horizon 2020 will be under calls 2020.
 The official work programme 2018-2020 including the calls was published on 27 October 2017.
-An updated version of the Work Programme will be published in summer 2018.
+An updated version of the Work Programme with calls for 2020 will be published in June 2019.

 What is the multi-actor approach?

 The multi-actor approach requires that end users and multipliers of research results such as farmers and farmers’ groups, advisers, enterprises and others, are closely involved throughout the whole research project period.
 This should lead to innovative solutions that are more likely to be applied in the field, because those who need the solutions will be involved right from the start: from defining the questions, to planning, to implementing research work, to experiments and right up until possible demonstrations and dissemination.
 Openness to involve relevant groups operating in the EIP context (such as rural development Operational Groups) has been strongly recommended in the Horizon 2020 bi-annual work programmes.